Types of Bathroom Extractor Fans

 The centrifugal force creates a greater amount of pressure so that the air is easily expelled along the longer ducts.
 Some heavy-duty centrifugal fans even allow a duct run up to 50 metres.
 A wall-mounted centrifugal fan resembles a conventional axial fan.
 And as the impeller is concealed behind the front grill and casing, it is trickier to identify a centrifugal fan.

-Centrifugal fans are a lot more expensive than the axial ones.
+Centrifugal fans are a lot more expensive than axial ones.
 They are also larger, but newer sleek models are now available in the market with the innovation in fan-making technologies.

 Centrifugal fans are suitable for rooms that do not share a wall directly with the exterior of the building.

 The room lacks a window in such a case, and there is no means of natural ventilation.
-Such rooms are far apart from the exterior and require a long duct to connect them with the outdoor environment.
+Such rooms are far apart from the exterior and require a long duct to connect them to the outdoor environment.

 An example of a Centrifugal Fan is the Manrose CF100T.

-Mixed Flow Fans
+Mixed Flow Bathroom Extractor Fans

 Mixed flow fans are an innovation that combines selected features from both axial and centrifugal fans.
 The high volume flow aspect of the axial fans is combined with the pressure delivery system of the centrifugal fans to deliver a strong performance.